AmazingMonster/conceptrodon/README.md

 While there are many exceptions, these rules guide the majority of decision-making.

 ## Speed
 Many functions are tested against boost::mp11.
-If the function being tested is slower than its counterpart, the implementation from boost::mp11 will be used.
+If the function being tested is slower than its counterpart, the implementation from boost::mp11 is used.
 Therefore, Conceptrodon is generally faster than mp11.
 Tests can be found in tests/unit.

 ## Future
 Descriptions will be gradually added to each function.
 The purpose of this library is to facilitate another project, which is to create a new form of QWidget that can install various features via template parameters.
 This library will be tested and modified as the other project progresses.